 Aviation Generals Powerplant

-- Work in a FAA-approved aviation environment.
+- Work in an FAA-approved aviation environment

 The following additional industry certifications are also available:

-- Aircraft Electronic Technician (AET)
+- NCATT Aircraft Electronics Technician (AET)

 Tulsa Tech builds partnerships with business and industry in the Tulsa area to find opportunities for work-based experiences and student placement.
-For more information, contact our Career Placement Services at 918.828.5000

 Tuition, fees, career majors, courses and hours are subject to change without notice.

 All Tulsa Tech students (high school and adult) may have the opportunity to receive college credit upon completion of their program.
 Our College Relations office will work with students regarding the benefits of Prior Learning Assessments (PLA) toward an Associate of Applied Science (AAS) degree or a technical college certificate at area colleges.
-For more details call the College Relations office at 918.828.5000.

 Plan of StudyPlan of Study